top of page

 "Play is experimental; it opens up the possibilities of the world.
 We suffer when there is no play-space, no gap between what we are and what we can be.
 Play also requires that we give up knowledge and control; we must surrender to the back and forth of a process without knowing the result in advance." — Stephen Levine ¹

-Intermodality: Exploring through multiple creative forms
+Intermodality: exploring through multiple creative forms

 Low skill, high sensitivity

-Poiesis: The way to respond to the world
+Poiesis: responding to the world through creation

 “…[human beings] have to find ways to respond to the world in which they find themselves, and then shape it so that it becomes an appropriate place for them to live...
 This basic activity of shaping in response to what is given, I believe, is characteristic of human beings throughout all of history and in all cultures.
 Our very existence in this world is an act of shaping or poiesis.” — Stephen Levine ²

-Alternative reality: Decentering from a difficulty
+Imaginative space: decentering from a difficulty

 "... the move away from the narrow logic of thinking and acting that marks the helplessness around the “dead-end” situation in question.
 This is a move into the opening of surprising unpredictable unexpectedness, the experience within the logic of imagination." — Paolo J. Knill ¹

-Phenomenological language: Describing experience "as it is"
+Phenomenological language: letting experience speak

 "... we need to stay on the surface of the work in aesthetic analysis...
 Observations are stated concretely and specifically about “what” we observed, “how,” “when,” and “where.”
 We also must be able to point out in space and time what we observe." — Paolo J. Knill ¹